luetkemj/jsrlt/tutorial/part4.md

 }
 ```

 Now that we have our Field of Vision algorithm in place we need to wire it up.
 We'll start with the system this time.
-Create a new file, again called `fov.js` but this time the systems directory at `./src/systems/fov.js`.
+Create a new file, again called `fov.js` but this time in the systems directory at `./src/systems/fov.js`.
 It should look like this:

 ```javascript
 import { readCacheSet } from "../state/cache";